Effects of workplace distractions in 2023: Crucial statistics

-Last, but not least, it may be your own personal thoughts and problems distracting you.
-This may be the case if you’re pressed down by fatigue, illness, personal problems, and worries.
+Sometimes, your own personal thoughts and problems can distract you.
+This may be the case if you’re pressed down by fatigue, poor health, and personal problems.

 Just like you can’t properly focus when you’re hungry, you won’t be able to properly focus when you’re tired or not feeling well.
 The longer and faster you work to catch up with your work, the more tired you’ll be, and thus more likely to be distracted.

-In the end, this leads to a lack of satisfaction, engagement, and motivation at the workplace, which may lead you to succumb to even more distractions — proving that distractions are a vicious circle bound to repeat once you succumb to them.
+Coming to work when you’re not your best self will affect your focus and productivity.
+As a result, you may succumb to even more distractions — proving that distractions are a vicious cycle bound to repeat once you succumb to them.

 Personal problems and worries